strimzi/proposals/052-k8s-server-side-apply.md

 ReconcileResult<T> result = ReconcileResult.patched(operation().inNamespace(namespace).withName(name).patch(new PatchContext.Builder().withPatchType(PatchType.SERVER_SIDE_APPLY).withForce(true).build(), desired);
 ```

+Here `ReconcileResult` would be the `patched` type so would behave as such, code that relies on looking for `created` would need to be updated.

 According to the [package being used](https://github.com/fabric8io/kubernetes-client/blob/v6.5.1/doc/CHEATSHEET.md#server-side-apply).

-NOTE: The version of fabric8io being used is [6.6.1](https://github.com/strimzi/strimzi-kafka-operator/blob/18d76bfabcfb9e91c71f9afda60b9dd880797f02/pom.xml#L106) which [contains Server Side Apply](https://github.com/fabric8io/kubernetes-client/blob/v6.5.1/doc/CHEATSHEET.md#server-side-apply).
+NOTE: The versions of fabric8io used by Strimzi [contain Server Side Apply](https://github.com/fabric8io/kubernetes-client/blob/v6.5.1/doc/CHEATSHEET.md#server-side-apply).

+---
+### **Change the ResourceDiff**

 The operators will need modifying:
-* The [`ResourceDiff`](https://github.com/strimzi/strimzi-kafka-operator/blob/c3522cf4b17004004a676854d37ba01bb9a44800/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/ResourceDiff.java#L46-L78) will need to filter only `metadata.managedFields` (with `strimzi-cluster-operator` as the manager) to compute whether a change is needed as to not trigger a reconcile loop for externally owned resource paths.
+* The [`ResourceDiff`](https://github.com/strimzi/strimzi-kafka-operator/blob/c3522cf4b17004004a676854d37ba01bb9a44800/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/ResourceDiff.java#L46-L78) will need to filter only `metadata.managedFields` (with `strimzi-cluster-operator` as the manager) to compare the current desired state and the new desired state, before sending it to the Kubernetes API.
-* This will allow the removal of `ignorableFields` throughout the codebase as paths are being selected now, rather than filtering out fields.
+* This will allow the removal of the `GET` method, as the operator should not care about other fields.
+It should only know the desired state, and ask Kubernetes API to apply that, letting Kubernetes handle the merge.

 It appears [this is a place](https://github.com/strimzi/strimzi-kafka-operator/blob/18d76bfabcfb9e91c71f9afda60b9dd880797f02/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/ServiceOperator.java#L123) that the `desired` state imports existing external annotations, this would need to change to not include existing external annotations within the `desired` state as then Kubernetes would create an ownership conflict with Server Side Apply.